keelerm84/php-refactor-mode.el/README.md

     $ ./run-tests.sh

-Or alternatively, if you have [watchr](https://github.com/mynyml/watchr) installed, you can run continuously run the tests with:
+Or alternatively, if you have [watchr](https://github.com/mynyml/watchr) installed, you can continuously run the tests with:

     $ watchr watch-tests.watchr